 - On-page optimization.
 To achieve on-page optimization, you should add keywords to your website and include all relevant information, accurate descriptions, and valid images.
 To discover which keywords are suitable for your business, you can try using free online tools such as Semrush Keyword Magic Tools, AnswearThePublic, and similar. - Content optimization.
 Your content should answer consumers' needs and wants.

 When adding content to your website, avoid writing general phrases, and focus on producing short, relevant, authentic descriptions.
 Always add keywords. - Technical optimization.
 Make your website user-friendly.
 Ensure that the security of your website is high while the load time is low.
 Mobile optimization is a must.

 SEO optimization can be challenging if you are new to it.
 But, with the right information, you can do it smoothly.
-If you don't have time or will to deal with it by yourself, you can hire a company that provides the service of website optimization.
+If you don't have time or will to deal with it by yourself, you can hire an SEO company or use a business platform that includes website optimization.